Escalating Mideast violence bears hallmarks of 2014 Gaza war

 Israel has struck hundreds of targets in the Gaza Strip, where 2 million Palestinians have lived under a crippling Israeli-Egyptian blockade since Hamas took power in 2007.

-The fiercest attack was a set of airstrikes that brought down an entire 12-story building.
+Among the fiercest attacks was a set of airstrikes that brought down an entire 12-story building.
 The building housed important Hamas offices, as well as some businesses.
 Israel fired a series of warning shots before demolishing the building, allowing people to flee and there were no casualties.

+Other strikes toppled most of a 14-story building in central Gaza City that housed businesses in addition to offices for Hamas’ Al-Aqsa satellite channel.

 Israeli aircraft heavily damaged another Gaza City building early Wednesday.
 Israel said the nine-story building housed Hamas intelligence offices and the group’s command responsible for planning attacks in the occupied West Bank; it also had residential apartments, medical companies and a dental clinic.
 A drone fired five warning rockets before the bombing.